 We put this one in every year.
 Spoiler alert: it hasn't worked so far.

 16. Don't share your bowel movements

 Fitness trackers and fitness tracking apps enable us to monitor our health, fitness and the day-to-day activities of our various bits with unprecedented accuracy, but that doesn't mean anybody else needs to or wants to know the fine details of your digestive system, sleep routine or fitness regime.

 If you're tweeting somebody you don't know, there are nicer ways to start the conversation than by steaming in with insults.
-Apparently nobody on Twitter knows this.
+Apparently nobody on Twitter knows this, even in 2017.

 The Like button is a great way of showing you've seen something and it made you smile or sad, but if it's your only form of communication then something's gone terribly wrong with your relationships.

 Will your friends really be glad that you shared THAT pic on Facebook, that nugget of information on Twitter or that embarrassing anecdote on your blog?
 If there's the slightest doubt, leave it out.

 20. Help, don't hide